 These days, a general dentist can perform oral surgery, such as crown lengthening, bone grafting, soft tissue grafting or tooth extractions.
 Unlike Aunt Polly, we've completed dental school and have a great deal of experience and a vast array of precise instruments to help us extract teeth.

-Barring anything surgical (where I have to use special instruments to cut the bone and dig around below the gum line, sounds like fun, right?), a tooth extraction itself is generally pretty quick and easy.
+Barring anything surgical (where I have to use special instruments to cut the bone and dig around below the gum line), a tooth extraction itself is generally pretty quick and easy.
 Believe it or not, it usually takes longer to numb up the area than it does to actually pull a tooth.
 What I'm more concerned about is the 24 hours following the procedure.